LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_07.png)

+` Figure-06: IoT people count radar home page screen shot, version v1.3 (2024)`

-However, the attacker is blocked by the user login authorization page as they do not have a valid account to access further information:
+However, the attackers are blocked by the user login authorization page as they do not have a valid account to access further information:

 ![](img/s_08.png)

+` Figure-06: IoT people count radar login page screen shot, version v1.3 (2024)`

 Despite attempting a dictionary attack, the attacker finds that there is a user named "admin" but does not know the password.

-**Summary of Vulnerabilities**
+**Summary of Possible Vulnerabilities**

 After performing a network analysis, the attacker identifies two potential vulnerabilities:

 1. The IoT ZMQ channel uses pickle to serialize the data, presenting an opportunity to create a pickle bomb for a Python deserialization attack.
-2. There is a user named "admin" who can log in to the IoT's management page, but the attacker needs to find a way to bypass the authorization.
+2. There is a user named "admin" who can log in to the IoT's management page, but the attacker needs to find a way to bypass the user authorization.

 #### Building Pickle Bomb for Deserialization Attacks

 Based on the first vulnerability, the attacker aims to create a Pickle Bomb to exploit the ZMQ server.
 For reference, you can follow this project to build a UDP command executor: [Pickle Bomb Project](https://github.com/LiuYuancheng/Python_Malwares_Repo/tree/main/src/pickleBomb).
-In this section, we provide an alternative and simpler solution by creating a web shell capable of executing commands on the IoT device.
+In this section, we will provide an alternative and simpler solution by creating a web shell capable of executing commands on the IoT device.

-We use Flask to build the web shell program, and for data feedback, we use Socket.IO to dynamically update the command execution results on the web page.
-Since port 5000 is used by the IoT management web host, our web shell will use port 5001.
+We use Python-Flask to build the web shell program, and for data feedback, we use Socket.IO to dynamically update the command execution results on the web page.
+Since port 5000 is used by the IoT management web host, our web shell will use another port 5001.
 Additionally, to serialize the program into a single Pickle Bomb, the HTML page is assembled as a pure text string within the web shell program:

 ```python
 # The all in one version of the flask web shell which remove all the comments